 25. SKA tournament participants agree that by entering a tournament, all rule protests and management decisions are final within the time frame allowed by the SKA/Tournament rules and not subject to any further interpretation and/or litigation.

-27. Teams are not permitted to carry extra fuel on board the vessel.
-This does not apply to overflow tanks, or tanks that are designed by the manufacturer.
+26. Teams are not permitted to carry extra fuel onboard the vessel.
+This does not apply to overflow tanks or tanks that are designed by the manufacturer.

 OVERVIEW: Each person joining the SKA is expected to conduct herself/himself in a manner that reflects the wholesomeness and image of the organization both on and off the water.
 While the tournaments are highly competitive in nature, good sportsmanship is paramount at all times.
 Members are expected to be role models both on the water as well as social media, as this is a family organization.

-While the tournaments are highly competitive in nature, good sportsmanship is paramount at all times.
-Members are expected to be role models, as this is a family organization.
-At no time shall any boat captain or crew member make verbal or written contracts that effect the splitting or receiving a percentage of a tournament prize or purse and/or TWT monies with another team or boat entered into the same event or tournament trail itself.
+At no time shall any boat captain or crew member make verbal or written contracts that affect the splitting or receiving a percentage of a tournament prize or purse and/or TWT monies with another team or boat entered into the same event or tournament trail itself.
 Failure to conform will result in the immediate forfeiture of all points for the season for all boats involved.
 Captains are responsible for the safety and conduct of their crew and/or team members during all aspects of an event.
 Subversive or damaging comments directed at the SKA and/or its Sponsors and members is strongly discouraged.
 This includes but is not limited to verbal and written communications.
 Any member putting the welfare of the general membership at risk with sponsors, or potential sponsors, will be expelled from the SKA immediately.